CGJennings/strange-eons/README.md

 1. **Git** (to clone the repository).
 If you are new to Git, you may find the [GitHub Desktop](https://desktop.github.com/) client easier to use than the command line.
-(Your IDE might also have built-in support for Git.)
+(Your IDE might also have support for Git, either built in or as an extension/plug-in.)

-2. **Java 11 JDK**.
+2. **JDK 11**.
 The main branch is currently based on Java 11.
 You can download a suitable JDK from [Adoptium](https://adoptium.net/temurin/releases/?version=11).